 Many marketers make the common mistake of waiting until Black Friday (or sometimes even later) to launch their holiday digital marketing campaigns.
 But every savvy marketer knows the value of getting started months before December rolls around.
 To do that, you need a holiday marketing calendar.

 After going through our customer spending data from 2017**, we found that impressions are often served at a higher rate in October than at the end of the year—with costs per thousand impressions (CPMs) rising dramatically once November rolls around.
-To help you boost sales and avoid high costs, we’ve provided a calendar to lay out marketing best practices for the rest of 2018.
+To help you boost sales and avoid high costs, we’ve provided a holiday marketing calendar to lay out marketing best practices for the rest of 2018.

 CPMs rise slowly from August through the end of the calendar year; however, impressions served are also highest during the months leading up to October.
 Think of this time as the pre-launch phase, when you prepare to shift your campaigns into high gear.
 Serving holiday ads during this period will get you in front of your target audience at cheaper costs, while ensuring you’re firing on all cylinders once you’ve finally touched down on the holiday season.